Himavarsha14/c-program-practice/Strings.md

-## 1.Program to find the lenghth of the string without using library functions
+## 1.Program to find the length of the string without using library functions
 ```c

 #include<stdio.h>